-- Harry Potter and the Prisoner of Azkaban movie (2004) review: Featuring wizards, dementors, hippogriffs, shapeshifters, and countless seasoned British film and stage stars, Alfonso Cuarón’s entry in the hugely successful Harry Potter franchise offers plenty of state-of-the-art CGI but precious little magic.
+- Harry Potter and the Prisoner of Azkaban movie (2004) review: Featuring wizards, dementors, hippogriffs, shapeshifters, and seasoned British film and stage stars, Alfonso Cuarón’s Harry Potter franchise entry offers plenty of state-of-the-art CGI but precious little magic.

 Harry Potter and the Prisoner of Azkaban movie review: First-rate production values + state-of-the-art CGI … but no magic